 Notebook snapshots 28 days Yes

-For trace data, Lightstep offers a retention window of longer than three days.
+*Cloud Observability offers longer retention periods for logs and traces.
 Contact your customer success representative for more information.

-To understand how long data is retained in Lightstep, it’s important to first understand how data is obtained and stored.
-Lightstep ingests two major types of data, metrics from your metrics instrumentation (like OpenTelemetry or AWS) and trace data from your OpenTelemetry instrumentation.
+To understand how long data is retained in Cloud Observability, it’s important to first understand how data is obtained and stored.
+Cloud Observability ingests three data types: logs, metrics, and traces.

 Metric data